-- Complete the Working With Children Check clearance online and present this to the school to keep on file. - "Sign in" at the office, completing the name tag and wearing the name tag while in the school.
-This must to be done on each occasion. - Provide 100 points of ID. - If you are a relative of a student at school you do not need a WWCC.
-You do however need to complete an Appendix 5 and provide 100 points of ID which is kept on file.
-Copies of the Appendix 5 are in the office.
+- Complete the WWCC clearance online and present this to the school to keep on file. - \ "Sign in" at the office, completing the name tag and wearing the name tag while in the school.
+This must to be done on each occasion. - \ Provide appropriate photo ID. - If you are a relative of a student at school you do not need a WWCC.
+You do however need to complete WWCC Declaration for Volunteers and Non-Child-Related Contractors and provide appropriate photo ID.
+Copies are available from the office.